salomonelli/best-resume-ever/README.md

 ### Prerequisites

 To run this project, please install node.
-(See https://nodejs.org/en/download/package-manager/ and https://nodejs.org/en/download/)

 ### Installation

 - Clone this repository.
-- Switch to project directory and run `npm install`.
+- Switch to project directory.
+- Run `npm install`.
+- To preview CV's run `npm run dev`.
+Check out <http://localhost:3000>.

 ### Adjusting your personal information

 - Adjust your personal information in `/src/person.js`.
 - Replace placeholder image `/public/person.jpg` with your portrait.
-- To preview your CV run `npm run dev`.
-Check out <http://localhost:3000>.

 The app recompiles automatically.
 This may take a short while.
 Feel free to adjust stylings to fit your needs!